SNOMED-Documents/snomed-editorial-guide/procedure-attributes.md

   *     * [ 276272002 | Catheter procedure (procedure)|](http://snomed.info/id/276272002 "276272002 | Catheter procedure \(procedure\) |") has Procedure device of Catheter, device (physical object)

+The attribute values in the Procedure Device hierarchy include Device (physical object) and its descendants.

+There are a limited number of drug delivery devices in SNOMED CT.
+These concepts descend from Drug-device combination product (product) which is a descendant of both Device (physical object) and Pharmaceutical / biologic product (product).
+Although they carry the hierarchy tag of (product), they are acceptable values for attributes in the Procedure Device attribute hierarchy.

 ## Procedure morphology

 Procedure morphology (attribute) is used to specify the morphology, or abnormal structure, involved in a procedure.
 It is used when defining general concepts that subsume direct and indirect morphology.
 It subsumes the more specific attributes, Direct and Indirect Morphology.
 These should be used, if possible.

+Hematoma, calculus, foreign body, blood clot, embolus, and some other morphologies are not strictly body structures.
+But, they are included in the body structure hierarchy under morphologically abnormal structure and are valid values for the Procedure Morphology attributes.

 ## Procedure site